KotDCG/KotDCG.github.io/King of the Dead.md

 Jokers are cards that cannot be played on their own.
 When a single Joker appears in a Parade, the First player must take that Joker and put it on top of their Deck.
 If a second Joker shows up in a Parade, the second player in the round must take the Joker and place it on top of their deck, if 3 or 4 Jokers, player 3 then 4 does the same.

-If a Joker would be discarded, the player must remove the top card from their deck and put it in The Well, then the Joker
+If a Joker would be discarded, the player must remove the top card from their deck and put it in The Well, then the Joker.

 #### Other card abilities (X of a Kind)